 Does that mean you shouldn’t visit the temple if you’re a woman?
 No. There is much to admire all along the exterior of the ubosot, while you can also get a pretty good view of the interior from the outside.

-You’ll find scenes from the Buddha’s life are carved into the walls, while common mythological creatures from both Hinduism and Buddhism make appearances.
+Along the walls, you’ll find scenes from the Buddha’s life are carved into the walls, while common mythological creatures from both Hinduism and Buddhism make appearances.
 On one of the doorposts, for example, check out the Garuda eagle that appears to be holding silversmith tools!

 But is it really all made of silver?
 No, not quite.
 Though pure silver was used for certain carvings and objects, other cheaper metal alloys were used in other parts.
 But this doesn’t take away from the overall splendor of the ubosot, and you’re unlikely to even notice.